Ingenico-ePayments/connect-sdk-dotnet/README.md

 # Ingenico Connect .NET SDK

+**This SDK has been rebranded to Worldline.
+As part of the rebranding the SDK has moved to https://github.com/Worldline-Global-Collect/connect-sdk-dotnet.**

 ## Introduction

 The .NET SDK helps you to communicate with the [Ingenico Connect](https://epayments.developer-ingenico.com/) Server API.
 Its primary features are: